The Ultimate Webflow Migration Checklist for B2B & SaaS: A Stress-Free Guide to Scaling Without Losing SEO Juice

 - Disabling Staging Indexing: In the Webflow SEO settings, we always disable the "Index subdomain" option.
 This prevents Google from indexing your test site (e.g.,

 your-site.webflow.io), which would create duplicate content issues and confuse your rankings. - Speed Optimization: We optimize all assets (WebP images) and run performance tests.
-For SaaS clients, we aim for 90+ on Lighthouse scores because speed equals conversion.
+For SaaS clients, we aim for 90+ on Lighthouse scores because speed directly affects conversion rates.

 - Search Console & Sitemap: Immediately after launch, we submit the new sitemap to Google Search Console to trigger the indexing of your new, optimized structure.